Ashwiniraykar/Data-Classification/README.md

 For each of the two implementations, split the dataset into two datasets: training and testing datasets.
 Used the training dataset to develop the logistic regression model, then validate the model using the testing dataset.

 ## Output:
-1. W vector for each of the three classes
+1. W vector for each of the three classes.
 2. Plot of the cost as a function of the number of iterations, while computing the W vector for each class.
 3. The accuracy in the predictions for each of the three binary classifiers.
 4. The accuracy of the overall model, in predicting the testing dataset.